Centrix14/TVM/README.md

 # TVM
-## Что такое TVM
+## What is TVM
-TVM (Tiny Virtual Machine) - это компактная виртуальная машина. Имеющая свой не менее компактный ассемблер TA0.
-TVM может быть использована для моделирования простого комрьютера.
-TVM имеет память объёмом 4096 байт (4 кБ) и восемь регистров объёмом 256 байта.
+TVM (Tiny Virtual Machine) is a compact virtual machine.
+Having its no less compact assembler TA0.
+TVM can be used to simulate a simple computer.
+TVM has 4096 bytes (4 KB) of memory and eight registers with 256 bytes of memory.
-> Несмотря на невпечетляющие характеристики в будущем объём памяти и регистров будет увеличен.
+> Despite the non-printing characteristics, the memory and registers will be increased in the future.

-## Программирование TVM
+## TVM programming
-TVM на данный момент прогоаммируется одним единственным способом - TA0.
-TA0 - это собственный упрощённый ассемблер TVM.
+TVM at the moment prolongiruetsa only one way - TA0.
+TA0 is the native simplified assembler of TVM.
-> Для использования TA требуется подключить заголовочный файл tvmAsm.h.
+> To use a TA is required to include the header file tvmAsm.h.

-## Запуск программ на TVM
+## Running programs on TVM
-TVM также умеет запускать файлы .ncp (это собственный стандарт файлов для TVM).
+TVM is also able to run the files .ncp (it's own standard files for TVM).
-> Для создания ncp файла требуется подключить заголовочный файл ncpgen.h. После этого нужно воспользоваться утилитой ncprun.c (скомпилируйте её), в качестве аргументов коммандной строки эта утилита принимает имя файла.
+> To create an ncp file, you need to include the ncpgen header file.h.
+Then you need to use a utility ncprun.c (compile it), this utility takes the file name as command line arguments.
-> Также она может принять флаг -m тогда помимо прочего будет выведено содержимое ncp файла.
+> It can also accept the-m flag then, among other things, the contents of the ncp file will be displayed.